lisophorm/AlfonsoPhantomTest01/README.md

 I have added a delete item.
 It uses the random ID I generate each time a new url is added to the list

+I added a progress spinner to the input field, so the user knows when the app is performing a http request

 ## How I progress with the work

 Very first thing I look at the data structure and I create (when required) interfaces for organising the data.
 Then I create some mock services for handling the data flow